swimjones/jekyll-now/_posts/2018-5-07-Dangerous-Ideas.md

 If you don't know Kevin Systrom is, check your phone.
 You probably use his app.

-The reality is that we live in a technocracy (society influenced by elite class of technical experts), and the kind of imposter syndrome it ingrains convinces people they can't make a difference unless they're an undeniable expert in the field.
-I know people who, for that very fear of failure, are too afraid to just <i>try something new</i>—people can't imagine doing something new without acquiring a credential for it first.
+The reality is that we live in a technocracy (society influenced by elite class of technical experts), and the kind of imposter syndrome it ingrains convinces people they can't make a difference unless they're a credentialed expert in the field.
+I know people who, for that very fear of failure, are too afraid to just <i>try something new</i>—people who can't imagine doing something new without acquiring a degree or certification for it first.

-I fully support developing a strong theoretical background, but the idea that you need PhD-level knowledge to make a material impact is backwards and totally antiquated.
+I fully support developing a strong theoretical background (especially in professional contexts), but the idea that you need PhD-level knowledge to make a material impact is backwards and totally antiquated.

 ## Life is a single-player game.